x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/conditional-mail-routing.md

 ## Step 2: Use the EAC to create a mail flow rule

-Now that we've created a connector, we need to create a mail flow rule that'll send mail to it based on the criteria you define.
+Now that we've created a connector, we need to create a mail flow rule that will send mail to it based on the criteria you define.
 There are many conditions you can select from to control when messages should be sent to the connector.

 To create a mail flow rule in EAC, perform the following steps: